-The Metropolitan Water Reclamation District of Greater Chicago retained PricewaterhouseCoopers LLP ("PwC") to perform an actuarial valuation of its Retiree Health Care Benefit Plan ("the Plan") for the purposes of calculating the necessary information for accounting and reporting requirements in accordance with Government Accounting Standards Board Statement No. 43 (GASB 43).
+Metropolitan Water Reclamation District of Chicago (MWRD) retained PricewaterhouseCoopers LLP ("PwC") to perform an actuarial valuation of its Retiree Health Care Benefit Plan ("the Plan") as of December 31, 2013.
+The purpose of this report is to present the results of the December 31, 2013 actuarial valuation of the Plan.
+These results are applicable to MWRD's fiscal year ending December 31, 2013.
+Successive valuations will be performed every two years.
+We have prepared the valuation for the purposes of calculating the necessary information for accounting and reporting requirements in accordance with Government Accounting Standards Board Statement No. 43 (GASB 43).
 This valuation has been conducted in accordance with the required Actuarial Standards of Practice as issued by the American Academy of Actuaries.

-Actuarial calculations under GASB 43 are for purposes of fulfilling the Metropolitan Water Reclamation District of Greater Chicago's financial accounting requirements.
+Actuarial calculations under GASB 43 are for purposes of fulfilling MWRD's financial accounting requirements.
 The calculations reported herein have been made on a basis consistent with our understanding of GASB 43.